allegro/axion-release-plugin/README.md

 Releasing versions in Gradle is very different from releasing in Maven.
 Maven came with [maven-release-plugin](http://maven.apache.org/maven-release/maven-release-plugin/) which did all the dirty work.
 Gradle has no such tool and probably doesn't need it anyway.
 Evolution of software craft came to the point, when we start thinking about SCM as ultimate source of truth about project version.
-No longer version hardcoded in **pom.xml** or **build.gradle**.
+Version should not be hardcoded in **pom.xml** or **build.gradle**.

 **axion-release-plugin** embraces this philosophy.
 Instead of reading project version from buildfile, it is derived